inanutshell86/js-projects/README.md

 6. The Fetch API (switch to the fetchapi branch)
 7. The Github Finder (switch to the github-finder branch)
 8. The WeatherJS (switch to the weather-js branch)
+9. The Form Validation (switch to the userform branch)